GopikaSri-2008/AI-Chatbot-Web-Application/README.md

-# Nova AI - Study Assistant
+🤖 Nova AI – Study Assistant

-A Flask-based AI chatbot web application designed for study-related questions.
+Nova AI is a simple and interactive chatbot web application developed to help students get quick information about programming and computer science topics.

-## Features
+✨ Features

-- Modern responsive chatbot UI
+- 💬 Interactive chatbot interface
-- Python Flask backend
+- 🐍 Python, Java, HTML, CSS and Flask topic responses
-- Multiple topic replies in one message
+- 🔄 Multiple-topic responses in a single message
-- Typing animation
+- ⌨️ Typing/loading animation
-- Dark mode
+- 🌙 Light and Dark mode
+- 📱 Responsive design for mobile and desktop
-- Quick study topic buttons
+- ⚡ Quick topic suggestions
-- Mobile responsive design
+- 🎨 Clean and modern user interface

-## Technologies Used
+🛠️ Technologies Used

 - Python
 - Flask